laravel/docs/eloquent.md

         ['price' => 99, 'discounted' => 1]
     );

 If you would like to perform multiple "upserts" in a single query, then you should use the `upsert` method instead.
 The method's first argument is the values to insert or update, while the second argument is the column(s) that uniquely identify records within the associated table.
-The `upsert` method will automatically set the `updated_at` timestamps if timestamps are enabled on the model:
+The method's third and final argument is the columns that should be updated if a matching record already exists in the database.
+The `upsert` method will automatically set the `created_at` and `updated_at` timestamps if timestamps are enabled on the model:

-    $updatedRows = App\Models\Flight::upsert([
+    App\Models\Flight::upsert([
         ['departure' => 'Oakland', 'destination' => 'San Diego', 'price' => 99],
         ['departure' => 'Chicago', 'destination' => 'New York', 'price' => 150]
-    ], ['departure', 'destination']);
+    ], ['departure', 'destination'], ['price']);

 <a name="deleting-models"></a>
 ## Deleting Models